Senior Management Team

 Jamie has a wealth of experience within international HR; across multi-discipline sectors of SME organisations.
 Prior to joining the Commission, she was Senior Director HR at the Kynetec Group.

 She is a Fellow of the Chartered Institute of Personnel and Development.

-Director of Public Engagement and Development
+Director of International and Community Engagement

 Julian spent more than 39 years as a member of HM Diplomatic Service, serving in a number of Foreign and Commonwealth Office (FCO) missions around the world including in Pakistan, Canada, the United States and India.
 Prior to joining the Commission, he was Her Majesty’s Vice-Marshal of the Diplomatic Corps, and the Director of Protocol and of First World War Commemorations at the FCO in London.
 In the latter role he worked closely with the Commission on the commemorations of the Battles of Jutland, the Somme, and Third Ypres/Passchendaele.

-Julian holds an Honours Degrees in Geography from University College London.
+Julian holds an Honours Degree in Geography from University College London.
 He is married to Gayle, herself a former member of HM Diplomatic Service, and has two daughters who are both studying history at university.